Founder & Executive Director

 Alexandra Kostoulas has an MFA in Creative Writing and English from Mills College and a BA in Literature & Creative Writing from the College of Creative Studies at UCSB.
-She runs the Jack Grapes METHOD WRITING Program in San Francisco.
+She brought the Jack Grapes METHOD WRITING Program to San Francisco.
 She has over a decade of experience teaching English and Writing at the college level.
 She has been been nominated for awards in fiction, poetry, and journalism and has won a few.
-She has published short stories, a few journalistic pieces, and a lot of individual poems across a wide array of literary journals and other media.
 She has performed her work on stage at readings both locally and nationally.
 She is currently at work on finishing up her novel, Persephone Stolen.

 Nick Mamatas is the author of seven novels, over one hundred short stories, and dozens of essays and articles.
 His books include the novels I Am Providence and Hexen Sabbath, the short fiction collections The Nickronomicon and The Spook School, and the how-to guide for writing short fiction and non-fiction, Starve Better.
 Nick’s short fiction has appeared in Best American Mystery Stories, Year’s Best Science Fiction and Fantasy, New Haven Review, and many other anthologies and journals.
 He has written about writing for The Writer, Fine Books & Collections, and Wonderbook.
 His anthologies include the award-winning Haunted Legends (co-edited with Ellen Datlow) and The Future Is Japanese (co-edited with Masumi Washington), and the hybrid cocktail recipe/flash fiction title Mixed Up (co-edited with Molly Tanzer).